Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenVideoCapture.md

 Lower values are unsupported and will get rounded up to 8 bpc.
 Higher values may
 be supported by some higher end professional class cameras.
 If you ask for an
 unsupported value, the engine will try to get the lowest supported value that
 matches or exceeds what you want.
-Currently the firewire engine for pro-class
+Currently the libdc1394 engine for pro-class
 IIDC compliant firewire or USB machine vision cameras supports bitdepth \> 8 bpc
 on capable cameras.
 The [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) engine always supports 8 bpc and it may
 support 16 bpc on capable cameras.
 Please note that requesting \> 8 bpc will